greganswer/himama_coding_challenge/README.md

     - If a user forgot to clock out yesterday and they want to clock in today, ask for confirmation
 - Improve date format
 - Additional unit and integration tests
+- Improve CSS
+    - Extract inline styles to CSS classes
+    - Replace `<br>` with classes that have vertical margins

 ### 4. What if you were given a month?